-2. For vegetative growth use fertilizers with a high nitrogen analysis.
+2. For vegetative growth, choose fertilizers with a high nitrogen analysis.
 (N)

 Repotting and Pruning Bonsai

-Younger trees in the beginning stages of training need repotting more frequently (every 1-2 years) than mature trees which can be left in the same container for six years or more.
-In general deciduous trees need repotting more often than conifers which only need to be repotted every 3 to 5 years.
+Younger trees in the beginning stages of training need repotting more frequently (every 1-2 years) than mature trees, which can be left in the same container for six years or more.
+In general, deciduous trees require repotting more often than coniferous ones, which only need to be repotted every 3 to 5 years.

 The best time to prune foliage plants is when they are actively growing.
-Take time to find out if flowering plants bloom on new or old wood.
-This will help you determine the best time to prune and not remove potential flowers or fruit.
+Find out whether your flowering plant species blooms on new or old wood.
+This will help you determine the best time to prune and avoid removing potential flowers or fruit.
 Roots should be pruned when plants are repotted.

 If you enjoy gardening, planting and caring for your bonsai can be a great hobby.
 But if you are very busy or lack a green thumb, you might prefer to hire a landscaper for the job.